 \section{Convergence of the full sequence}

-In this section we establish the convergence of the sequence generated by Adaptive FSPS under suitable assumptions.
-To this end we will provide two different settings in which we can bound the distance between the origin and the limiting subdifferential of ${\rm\Gamma}$ and ${\rm\Pi}$, respectively, in terms of the residual between two consecutive iterates.
-As we will see later, the assumptions of these two settings either can be enforced without loss of generality or can be automatically satisfied by many applications (such as the motivation examples mentioned in the introduction).
+To this end, we will provide two different settings in which we can bound the distance between the origin and the limiting subdifferential of ${\rm\Gamma}$ and ${\rm\Pi}$, respectively, in terms of the residual between two consecutive iterates.